 The reason behind ethical manufacturers not selling their products under generic names or in bulk as powders is due high cost of the product and pressure from imitation Shilajit.
 Exactly because generic imitation products sell in bulk, serious companies always sell under their own bands or only through reputable brands.

 Question 2.
 Is the powder claiming to be Himalayan?

-If the answer is YES, it is a second largest red flag.
+If the answer is YES, it is the second-largest red flag.

 The “Himalayan” claim is highly manipulative.
-It is put out to confuse the customers into thinking that the powder is coming from the genuine source.
-In reality such powder can come from anywhere in India or Pakistan.
+It is put out to confuse the customers into thinking that the powder is coming from a genuine source.
+In reality, such powder can come from anywhere in India or Pakistan.
 Unless such manufacturer disclosed FDA prior notices, certificates of analysis with authenticity data and customs documents the “Himalayan origin” claims I usually bogus.

 In reality, Himalayas are so exhausted from hundreds of years of high demand for Shilajit that the richest sources of mineral pitch come from outside of India and Pakistan.
 Nowadays genuine Himalayan mineral pitch is one of the most expensive on the market and it usually retails for $50-$150 per 10 grams, which makes it $5000-$15000 per kilo.

 Question 3.
 What is the manufacturer’s reason for converting the shilajit to powder, rather than supplying it in its natural resin form?